jhigh801/Scripts/README.md

 # Scripts
-This Repo is for my Personal use Only!!
+This Repo is for installing packages relevant only for Archlinux.